Resolving Conflicts | Improving Relationships | Strengthening Communities

-In 2007, The Supreme Court of South Carolina pilot magistrate mediation program in Lexington and Richland Counties, MMC was contracted to provide the mediators for the pilot program.
+In 2007, The Supreme Court of South Carolina pilot magistrate mediation program in Lexington and Richland Counties, MMC provided the mediators for the pilot program.
 MMC continues to serve Richland and Lexington County as a contracted service for all magistrate cases for individuals requesting a jury trial.

 Later, the Supreme Court required mediation for all contested family matters specific to divorce, child custody, support and visitation.
 MMC developed a sliding scale fee to support the community’s need for affordable and high-quality mediation.
 South Carolina’s rule for mediation requires many families with income less than $30k to obtain mediated services, which range from $175.00 – $350.00 per hour.
 MMC, through the support of volunteers and multiple streams of funding, provide these services to individuals based on a sliding scale ranging from $20 – $100 per hour.

 In addition to the programs providing mediators, third-party neutral, MMC provided training, mediation, facilitation, and conflict coaching to the community.
 The center trained new community mediators in the mediation process, a twenty-hour course developed by Mary L. Bryan, the author of the Civil Mediation Training for the SC Bar.
 The center also provides additional training in communication skill development and continuing education courses for social workers, educators and human resource specialist.

 Currently, the center has over 70 volunteers.
 We provide direct services to all clients and we use a needs test consistent with income eligibility requirements of 125% of the official poverty guidelines, defined annually by the U.S. Department of Health and Human Services.
 Our sliding scale fees provide access to mediation services.

 We educate individuals on the legal aspects of mediation and the ADR Rules by providing non-attorney mediation training.
 We are active members of the National Association for Community Mediation (NAFCM), the center is one of 550 centers nationwide that provides an inexpensive and effective alternative for individuals and organizations to resolve conflict and come to a consensus.